michal-bures/konkr_data/ai-chatter/default.md

 - I have no words for what you just did.
 - Disgraceful!

-> invaded, suffered major damage, was friendly
+> reaction, invaded, suffered major damage, was friendly
 - I knew you couldn't be trusted.
 - So that's how it is.
 - Of course you would do that.
 - I don't know what I expected.

-> invaded, suffered major damage, was friendly, had common enemy
+> reaction, invaded, suffered major damage, was friendly, had common enemy
 - Really?
 You chose to focus on ME?
 - What?!
 I'm not the one you should be worried about!
 - You're making a mistake here!
 - Wow!
 You must really want the other guy to win.
 - Wow!
 How stupid of you.

+> reaction, invaded, suffered major damage, weaker, was weaker, was not hostile, common enemy
+- Pick a fight with someone your own size!
+- I could have helped, you know?
+- Sure, pick on the little guy.
+- How brave of you...

-> invaded, suffered major damage, had common enemy
+> reaction, invaded, suffered major damage, had common enemy
 - Don't you have bigger problems then me?
 - Why me?
 Why now?!
 - Wow!
 You must really want the other guy to win.
 - Wow!
 How stupid of you.
+- You're making a mistake here!

-> invaded, suffered major damage, stronger
+> reaction, invaded, suffered major damage, stronger
 - Ohh!
 Ok, let's dance!
 - Ha, you're going to regret that!
 - You're going to pay for that!